 - Always make sure all oven and cooker dials are turned off when you finish cooking.

-- For kerosene stove, be sure that there is no life flame burning or smouldering when you finish cooking.
+- For kerosene stoves, wood or charcoal burners, be sure that there is no life flame burning or smouldering when you finish cooking.

 - Recheck your cooker dials and stove before going to bed.
 I always pass through my kitchen on my way out of the house.